wridgeu/UI5-custom-library/readme.md

 ## Initialize the Repository

-The commands mentioned here are all to be run within the root of the repository.
-Alternatively you can of course run them each inside their respective project folders.
+The wrapper commands mentioned here are all to be run within the root of the repository.
+Alternatively you can of course directly run the wrapped commands each inside their respective project folders.

 ```sh
 # Setup the repository within the root and do all the dependency linking.